yorrickm/sdk-unity/unity/README.md

 IXMLNodeFactory.instance = new SystemXMLNodeFactory();
 ~~~

-We recommend using the lieghtweight implementation of the IXMLNodeFactory, however
+We recommend using the lightweight implementation of the IXMLNodeFactory, however
 if you think that there may be something amiss then you can switch to the system
 implementation to compare behaviour.